-Is providing and sustaining the opportunity for all individuals to participate and belong to their local communities and the wider society.
+Social sustainability is providing and sustaining the opportunity for all individuals to participate and belong to their local communities and the wider society.
 It requires the provision of opportunities for work and involvement in the community.

-An example of social sustainability for the islands is maintaining social interaction within the community.
+An example of social sustainability for the islands is the maintenance of social interaction within the community.